 “I always thought, ‘There is no point in being a fashion editor if she is around because she is the best.
 Anything I do would always be short of her artistic perfection.’
 I shared this thought with a colleague and he simply said ‘give her a call!’

 The next day I went by her office and lucky me her assistant had left her to live happily ever after with his boyfriend in another country!
 Lucky me I told her ‘I will do anything you need and it will be done perfectly!
 Just give me one week to prove myself to you.’

 Working with Isabella Blow in London during the Cool Britannia years allowed Tassos to make a name for himself in London.
 But it also proved to him a new reality that is becoming a modern day’s falsity.
 In those times being able to meet Isabella Blow, then work alongside her, helped to demystify Blow and allow Tassos to see her beyond the Iconic status and more as a human being.
 In his worlds “I think I was in love with her”

 Today with such easy access into the daily lives of celebrities the “impossible” has now become “possible” without the recognition of the hard work, the challenges, and tribulations that are actually requested, into getting to the social and professional position of stardom and hierarchy in real fashion.

 The mental barriers are broken when anybody is already SOMEBODY but in his case, he needed a break from a visionary, extraordinary human-like Ms.Blow.
-He knew this and went the old school route: he had to know somebody, who knew somebody, while simultaneously drawing the luck card and finally land at Isabella Blow.
+He knew this and went the old school route: he had to know somebody, who knew somebody, while simultaneously drawing the luck card and finally landing a position with Isabella Blow.

 Becoming who I am creating.
 Tell us about your fashion lines!